A Guide to Consume Cannabis Safely and Responsibly

 Let’s get right into it and answer the questions on everyone’s mind.

 As a responsible cannabis user, it’s essential to know the correct dosage that you should take to avoid over consumption.

 How much cannabis can I take?

 Tolerance to cannabis will depend entirely on you and your body.
 There’s no one size fits all when it comes to cannabis consumption, so it’s important to start with small amounts and then slowly build your way up.
+Be sure not to buy too much if you buy weed online.
 If you’re just starting your cannabis journey and considering taking it for the first time; Health Canada suggests having another person with you to make you feel safe.

 The effects of cannabis products can vary, depending on the type of product and the way it’s consumed.
 Cannabis flowers and edibles affect the body in different ways.
 For example, you’re likely to feel the effects of smoking or vaping cannabis flowers within minutes, in comparison to consuming an edible (which can take between 30 minutes to 4 hours).

 Health Canada suggests that users should start with 2.5 mg of THC and even less for edible products to start off with.
 For cannabis products that you inhale, Health Canada recommends that users consume 100mg per gram of THC.